SocietyForArtisticResearch/rc-pandoc-help/profile.md

 ## add work

-A WORK is completed, autarchic creation.
-You can add your work's metadata, also in the  ENHANCED META.
+A __work__ is completed, autarchic creation.
+You can add your work's metadata, also in the __enhanced meta__.
 Here you can indicate the place of your work, the country or the material, technique or the format.
 It can be either a single file, or a collection of files.

 For collaborations, you can choose between co-authors, contributors and supervisors.
 For full supervision functionality (leaving notes etc...), it is prefered to embed the work in an exposition.
 A new feature is the RELATIONS-TAB.
 Here you can choose to relate a work to other objects.

 ## add project

-A PROJECT is a container within which works or expositions may be produced.
+A __project__ is a container within which works or expositions may be produced.
 It may or may not be funded.
 Using the RELATIONS-TAB, those works or expositions can be linked to the project.

 In case your project belongs to a degree, you can add ECTS-points.